sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 Note:
 - subset boolean check is not a propositional operator, since it involves a loop.
 CHECK!
 	- So avoid using subset boolean checks in selection conditions, keep it strictly propositional
+- All set operations on relations output a relation.